Guide to Georgia Workers’ Comp Laws for Employers

 Employers in Georgia can get Workers’ Compensation insurance by contacting our brokers.
 Most employers will need coverage for their employees, provided they have more than two workers.
 In some cases, there are penalties for non-compliance, such as lofty fines and even jail time.
 Some employers, such as sole proprietors and partners, are immediately exempt from needing Workers’ Compensation, while others can choose to exempt themselves, such as LLC members and corporate officers.
 Costs of Workers’ Compensation vary for employers and are based on industry, payroll, and history of claims.

-To learn more about coverage requirements or to get a quote today, call the Georgia Workers’ Compensation insurance brokers at NPN Brokers now at (866) 340-9120.
+To learn more about coverage requirements or to get a quote today, call the Georgia workers’ compensation insurance for small businesses brokers at NPN Brokers now at (866) 340-9120.

 How Can Employers in Georgia Get Workers’ Comp Insurance?